 “Blue!”
 He waits for a car to pass and jogs across to join his childhood friend, whose own backpack bulges with its contents.
 “What are you doing here?
-I thought you’d already be inside with your grandpa.”
+I thought you’d already be at the lab with your grandpa.”

-“I just woke up when they called,” Blue grumbles, rubbing one eye.
-“Couldn’t sleep last night, so I ended up working on my type chart for a couple hours.”
+“Nah, just woke up when they called.”
+Blue Oak yawns, rubbing one eye.
+“Couldn’t sleep last night, ended up watching League matches and working on my type chart till after midnight.”